DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 16 passengers

-Notes: It is one of the most advanced long-range aircraft.
-It has recently been replaced by the Global 7500.
+Notes: one of the most advanced long-range aircraft.
+Recently replaced by the Global 7500.

 Price: 45 million euros